projen/projen/API.md

 [github.Mergify](#projen-github-mergify)|*No description*
 [github.PullRequestTemplate](#projen-github-pullrequesttemplate)|Template for GitHub pull requests.
 [github.Stale](#projen-github-stale)|Warns and then closes issues and PRs that have had no activity for a specified amount of time.
-[github.TaskGithubWorkflow](#projen-github-taskgithubworkflow)|A GitHub workflow for common build tasks within a project.
+[github.TaskWorkflow](#projen-github-taskworkflow)|A GitHub workflow for common build tasks within a project.
 [java.JavaProject](#projen-java-javaproject)|Java project.
 [java.Junit](#projen-java-junit)|Implements JUnit-based testing.
 [java.MavenCompile](#projen-java-mavencompile)|Adds the maven-compiler plugin to a POM file and the `compile` task.